-TAX TIP.
-The IRS has provided the following suggestions to reduce the discrepancies between amounts reported on Forms W-2, W-3, and Form 941: First, be sure the amounts on Form W-3 are the total amounts from Forms W-2.
-Second, reconcile Form W-3 with your four quarterly Forms 941 by comparing amounts reported for: (1) Income tax withholding (Box 2); (2) Social Security and Medicare wages (Boxes 3, 5, and 7); and (3) Social Security and Medicare taxes (Boxes 4 and 6).
+TAX TIP: The IRS has provided the following suggestions to reduce the discrepancies between amounts reported on Forms W-2, W-3, and Form 941: First, be sure the amounts on Form W-3 are the total amounts from Forms W-2.
+Second, reconcile Form W-3 with your four quarterly Forms 941 by comparing amounts reported for: (1) Income tax withholding (Box 2).
+(2) Social Security and Medicare wages (Boxes 3, 5, and 7).
+(3) Social Security and Medicare taxes (Boxes 4 and 6).
 Amounts reported on Forms W-2, W-3, and 941 may not match for valid reasons.
 If they do not match, you should determine that the reasons are valid.
 The Social Security Administration will issue an inquiry notice when these amounts do not match.

 Step 11.
-Prepare a Form 1099-NEC for every self-employed person receiving nonemployee compensation of \$600 or more.
+Prepare a Form 1099-NEC for every independent contractor receiving nonemployee compensation of \$600 or more.

-By January 31, 2024, churches must furnish Copy B of Form 1099-NEC Nonemployee Compensation to any self-employed person to whom the church paid nonemployee compensation of \$600 or more in 2023.
+By January 31, 2025, churches must furnish Copy B of Form 1099-NEC Nonemployee Compensation to any independent contractor to whom the church paid nonemployee compensation of \$600 or more in 2024.
 This form (rather than a W-2) should be provided to clergy who report their federal income taxes as self-employed, since the Tax Court and the IRS have both ruled that a worker who receives a W-2 rather than a 1099-NEC is presumed to be an employee rather than self-employed.
 The reverse is also true.
-When a worker receives a 1099-NEC, rather than a W-2, the worker is presumed not to be an employee and is ineligible for favorable tax treatment of employer-provided benefits.
-For example, a minister whose income is reported on a 1099-NEC may not exclude from income the value of church-provided health insurance.
-Other persons to whom churches may be required to issue a 1099-NEC include guest speakers, and contractors.
+When a worker receives a 1099-NEC, rather than a W-2, the worker is presumed not to be an employee and is ineligible for favorable tax treatment of employer provided benefits.
+For example, a minister with wages reported on 1099-NEC may not exclude from income the value of church-provided health insurance.
+Other persons to whom churches may be required to issue a 1099-NEC include evangelists, guest speakers, and contractors.

-TAX TIP.
-Churches should not only look at payments to individuals for 1099-NEC reporting.
-Payments to limited liability companies (LLC) and partnerships are also subject to reporting on the Form 1099-NEC.
+TAX TIP: Churches should not only look at payments to individuals for 1099-NEC reporting.
+Payments to limited liability companies (LLC) and partnerships are also subject to reporting on Form 1099-NEC.
 Payments to attorneys of \$600 or more are reportable even if the law firm is incorporated.
 These payees are often overlooked when preparing Form 1099-NEC.

-Whether filing paper forms or electronically, forms are due to the IRS by January 31, 2024.
+Whether filing paper forms or electronically, the forms are due to the IRS by January 31, 2025.
 Churches must send the actual red copies of Copy A of Forms 1099-NEC, along with Form 1096 if submitting paper forms.
-Effective for the filing of 2023 reporting forms, the forms must be filed electronically if the church is filing 10 or more reporting forms of any type, including forms W-2, 1099-NEC, and 1099-MISC.
+The forms are required to be filed electronically if the church is filing 10 or more reporting forms of any type, including forms W-2, 1099-NEC, and 1099-MISC.
+(New requirements were initiated with the 2023 filings that were due in January of 2024 and going forward.)

-TAX TIP.
-The IRS's Information Return Intake System (IRIS) is available for the 2023 tax year filings.
+TAX TIP Many churches were caught unaware of the new filing requirements effective for the 2023 reporting period in 2024 and failed to comply.
+There are independent vendors who can easily assist with the electronic filing for a reasonable fee if a church's accounting software does not provide for the electronic filing.
+Additionally, the IRS's Information Return Intake System (IRIS) is available for the 2024 tax year filings.
 It allows employers to file electronically without special software.
-Filing electronically is a more secure option than submitting paper returns to the IRS and is required for the majority of employers for the 2023 tax year.
+Filing electronically is a more secure option than submitting paper returns to the IRS and is required for most employers for the 2024 tax year.
 IRIS is a free system, but employers must apply to be able to use it.